-A Menstrual Cup is a flexible cup designed to be inserted inside the vagina during your period to collect menstrual blood.
+A menstrual cup is a silicone sanitary product that you insert into your vagina to catch your period blood.
 Most menstrual cups are made of medical grade silicone or rubber.

 You insert it similar to a tampon.
 The cup creates almost like a seal so leakages do not happen and the blood is collected in the cup.

-Some of us reading this might take it for granted that we can easily afford that few euro every month, but this is not the case for every woman.
-Period Poverty is a serious issue that affects many women around the world, including Ireland.
+Some of us reading this might take it for granted that we can easily afford that few euro every month for sanitary products, but this is not the case for every woman.
+Period Poverty is a serious issue that affects many around the world, including Ireland.

 Menstrual cups are environmentally friendly too.
 It saves loads of waste because it’s reusable.
 There are no chemicals, and no plastic waste.
 Did you know that a number of chemicals are used to produce ordinary pads and tampons?
 Because we didn’t!